The Smile Studios Dental Group Practice Policies

 You may cancel a course of treatment for which you have booked an appointment and be fully refunded all fees for treatment not yet performed; provided you give The Smile Studios a minimum of 48 hours prior notice.
 If 48 hours prior notice is not received, The Smile Studios reserves the right to withhold a proportionate amount of money, based upon the length of the appointment, to cover overheads.

 The Smile Studios will refund the money to patients who wish to discontinue treatment or require a refund.
-Refunds will be processed via cheque by the second week of each month.
+All refunds are to be paid via cheque by the second week of each month and collected by the patient.

 A regular check of the treatments provided against the payments received is undertaken by the Dentist/Reception and reminders sent to patients who have missed payments.